co-devs/endpoint-control-gen/docs/controls/README.md

 - `winx_removal` - List of menu items to remove from Windows+X menu
 - Default removes administrative Command Prompt and PowerShell entries
 - Schema automatically generated from `WINX_ITEMS` dictionary
+- PowerShell and Batch scripts iterate through all user profiles and default profile

 **Adding New Menu Items**: